 The University of Texas Health Science Center at San Antonio (UTHSCSA) General Surgery Residency Program is a categorical, non-pyramidal program approved by the ACGME for 9 categorical residents at each year of surgical training, 20 preliminary interns, and 4 preliminary PGY-2 residents.
-The program was last reviewed in 2013 by the Surgery Residency Review Committee of the Accreditation Council for Graduate Medical Education (ACGME) and received full, 5-year accreditation.
 Research is not mandatory, but opportunities are available for those who choose to do 1 or more research years.

 Upon successful completion of the program, graduating chief residents are qualified to practice the full spectrum of General Surgery and have adequate operative experience and knowledge to qualify for the certification examination by the American Board of Surgery (MD) or the American Osteopathic Board of Surgery (DO).
 Residents achieve clinical proficiency through graduated responsibility commensurate with ability and level of training during 5 years of clinical experience.

 Over the past 5 years, our graduates have consistently performed better than the national average on the American Board of Surgery’s Qualifying and Certifying Examinations.
 Our 5-year pass rate for the Qualifying Exam is 91% (national average = 89%).
 Our 5-year pass rate for the Certifying Exam is 88% (national average = 83%).
 Our 5-year pass rate for passing both exams on the first attempt is 82% (national average = 76%).